 Youth Vs. Apocalypse is a diverse group of young climate justice activists working together to lift the voices of youth, in particular, youth of color, and fight for a livable climate and an equitable, sustainable, and just world.
 We are all young people from ages 10-18 based in the Bay Area and we are supported by 350 Bay Area.
 We organize events and protests to get young people involved in climate justice action and to pressure politicians to make environmentally and socially conscience policy decisions.

 YVA’s campaign to show policy makers and the public that young people want a Green New Deal, and that it is the push we need to save our future.

-We use this campaign to protest the import of coal into Oakland docks in an effort to protect Oakland communities, especially those of marginalized people, from the disastrous effects of coal and air pollution.
+Working to stop the export of coal from Bay Area docks, and to protect Oakland and Richmond communities, especially those of marginalized people, from the disastrous effects of air pollution and climate chaos.